Unearned revenue refers to funds a seller receives for goods or services not yet delivered to the buyer.

 The "deferred payment" situation occurs when the seller delivers goods or services before the customer pays.

 - From the seller's viewpoint:

-In the deferred payment situation, the seller who has not yet been paid records accrued revenues (also called accrued assets or unrealized revenues).
-These are revenues earned by the seller for delivery of goods and services for which the seller has not yet been paid.
+In the deferred payment situation, the seller who has not yet been paid records "accrued revenues" (also called "accrued assets" or "unrealized revenues").
+These are revenues earned by the seller for delivery of goods and services for which the seller has not yet received payment.

 For more on the accrued revenue concept, see Accrued Revenue.

 Buyers post "accrued expenses," or "accrued liabilities" in their books, registering their debt for goods and services purchases for which they must make payment.

 - When employers owe their employees salaries or wages for work completed, but not paid them yet, the employer has an accrued expense.

 - Interest payable for a bank loan can be an accrued expense.
 "Accrued expenses" first enter the journal as liabilities until paid, at which time the firm debits (reduces) a liability account, while crediting (decreasing) an asset account, such as "Cash on Hand."